semrush/intergalactic/website/docs/utils/neighbor-location/neighbor-location.md

 tabName: Design
 ---

+> 🚨 `NeighborLocation` component is deprecated and will be removed in the next releases.
+> Use property `neighborLocation` specification on components.

+> We did this because of the unreliability of the API and the unpredictability of neighbor detection, especially in
+> React 18's parallel render.

 @## Description

 **NeighborLocation** is a component for grouping components.
 It indicates where the component is in relation to its neighbors.

-> 🙃 This violates many principles of building components, but the beautiful API and the necessary functionality outweighed the valuations.

 For example, you can group together: